cescoffier/introduction-to-vert.x/intro-to-vertx-post-3.md

 ## REST API with Vert.x Web

-Vert.x Web makes the implementation of REST API really easy, as it basically routes your URL to the right handler.
+Vert.x Web makes the implementation of a REST API really easy, as it basically routes your URL to the right handler.
 The API is very simple, and will be structured as follows:

 * `GET /api/articles` => get all articles (`getAll`)
 * `GET /api/articles/:id` => get the article with the corresponding id (`getOne`)